mlehotay/ier/IER/IER-ethics.md

 The Specification defines **moral harm** as:

-> **Destabilization, overload, fragmentation, or irreversible collapse of intrinsic constraint within a UEF.**
+> **Destabilization, overload, fragmentation, or irreversible collapse of intrinsic constraint within a UEF**

 Key consequences:

 * harm is **organizational**, not hedonic
-* harm may be **internally real and externally invisible**
+* harm may be **internally real and externally silent**
 * harm admits of **types and trajectories**, not a single scalar

-Suffering is not an added property.
-It is **what intrinsic constraint overload is like** from within a UEF.
+* suffering is not an added property, but **what constraint overload is like from within**

+This allows IER to explain:

+* silent harm
+* invisible suffering
+* morally serious damage without outward distress signals
+* why “it seems fine from the outside” is ethically insufficient

 ---

-## **4. Ethical Relevance Without Epistemic Authority**
+## **4. Experiential Access Does Not Confer Epistemic Authority**

-IER explicitly separates:
+IER enforces a strict separation between:

-* **experiential access** (what it is like to bear constraint)
+* **experiential access** — what it is like to bear intrinsic constraint
-* **epistemic access** (what is true about the world)
+* **epistemic access** — what is true about the world

-Ethical weight tracks **intrinsic constraint**, not truth, insight, or narrative coherence.
+Ethical weight tracks **intrinsic constraint**, not:

+* truth
+* insight
+* coherence of belief
+* narrative conviction
+* felt necessity

 Therefore:

-* intense experience does not confer moral authority
+* intense experience does **not** justify harm
-* urgency does not license epistemic override
+* urgency does **not** license epistemic override
-* meaning does not validate belief
+* meaning does **not** validate belief

-This prevents:

-* revelation-based ethics
-* charisma-driven authority
+* suffering does **not** confer authority

-* harm justified by “felt necessity”
+This blocks revelation-based ethics, charisma-driven authority, and harm justified by “felt inevitability.”

 ---

-## **Part II — Agency and Responsibility**
+# **Part II — Agency, Responsibility, and Participation**

 ---